pellcorp/creality-wiki/docs/bltouch.md

 ### Ender 3 V3 KE

-This guide assumes you have a stock Ender 3 V3 KE with Nebula Pad with Root enabled.
+This guide assumes you have a stock Ender 3 V3 KE with Nebula Pad with Root enabled, when you get to installation below, you should specify the `--mount Default` to install
+Simple AF on the KE for Cr-Touch.

 ### Ender 5 Max